mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Step Two**

 Pick Metatype Priority.
-Spend Special Points on Edge, and Magic.
 Pick Attribute Priority and Spend the points.
+Each Dice Code Pip costs 1 point.

+For example going from 1D6 to 1D6+1 cost 1.
+To take a 1D6 to 2D6+2 would cost 5 (1 - 1D6+1, 2 - 1D6+2, 3 - 2D6, 4 - 2D6+1, 5 - 2D6+2)

 **Step Three**